 Stage 2 Frequently Asked Questions

-Planning and development work is underway, including utilities and geotechnical investigations, and progressing the development of the project's Environmental Impact Statement.
+Planning and development work is continuing, including utilities and geotechnical investigations to progress the development of the project’s Environmental Impact Statement, which will be released for public comment by the end of 2022.

 Planning and design phases are being further developed through consultation with the community and stakeholders.